kyphan38/kyphan38/README.md

-### Hi there 👋
-I am Ky Phan, and I am interested in DevOps, DataOps and MLOps.
+A guy is interested in DevOps and MLOps!